William Paynel: Religious foundations

 Paynel founded two religious houses – the Drax Priory at Drax in the 1130s and an abbey at Hambye in Normandy around 1145.
 Drax was a house of Augustinian canons.
 Besides his foundations and the earlier mentioned gifts, Paynel also gave gifts to Selby Abbey and Holy Trinity Priory in York.
 Paynel died around 1145 to 1147.

 Children and legacy

 Paynel married twice.
 His first wife was a daughter of William fitzWimund.
 His second wife was Avice, the widow of William de Courcy and daughter of William Meschin.
 By his first wife, Paynel had four sons – Hugh, Fulk, Thomas and John.
 A daughter named Gertrude may possibly also be from this first marriage.
 The second marriage produced a daughter, Alice, who was Paynel's principal heiress.
-Hugh and Fulk received small portions of lands in England and also Paynel's lands in Normandy.
-Hambye in the Cotenin went to Fulk and Les Moutiers-Hubert went to Hugh.
+Hugh and Fulk received small portions of the lands in England and also Paynel's lands in Normandy.
+Hambye in the Cotentin went to Fulk and Les Moutiers-Hubert went to Hugh.
 Alice received the lands at Drax and Hooton Pagnell, and married twice, first to Richard de Courcy and second to Robert de Gant.